-30.1 All persons taking part in an ARDF event shall behave with fairness and honesty.
+- 32.1 All persons taking part in an ARDF event shall behave with fairness and honesty.
 They shall have a sporting attitude and a spirit of friendship.
 Competitors shall show respect for each other, for officials, journalists, spectators and the inhabitants of the competition area.
-The competitors shall be as quiet as possible in the terrain.

-- 30.2 It is absolutely forbidden to give or take any assistance to or from any person, including competitors, or to utilize any means of transport, except: - assistance provided by referees within the scope of their defined duties, as long as that assistance is equally available to all competitors; - it is the duty of all competitors to help injured runners.
-No competitor will be disqualified for giving or receiving such an assistance, as long as he or she does not gain competitive advantage by doing so. - 30.3 Doping is forbidden.
-The ARDF WG or during a championship the Jury may require doping control procedures to be conducted. - 30.4 The organiser, with the consent of the ARDF WG, may decide to publish the venue of the competition in advance.
-If the venue is not made public, all officials shall maintain strict secrecy about the competition area and terrain.
-In any case, strict secrecy shall be maintained regarding the courses. - 30.5 Surveying or training in the area declared out-of-bounds by the organiser is not allowed.
-Attempts to gain any information related to the courses, beyond that provided by the organiser, are not permitted before and during the competition. - 30.6 Team officials, competitors, media representatives and spectators shall remain in the areas assigned to them. - 30.7 Members of the international Jury and transmitter operators shall neither disturb or detain any competitor nor supply any information whatsoever.
+The competitors shall be as quiet as possible in the terrain - 32.2 It is absolutely forbidden to give or take any assistance to or from any person, including competitors, or to utilize any means of transport, except: - assistance provided by referees within the scope of their defined duties, as long as that assistance is equally available to all competitors; - it is the duty of all competitors to help injured runners.
+No competitor will be disqualified for giving or receiving such an assistance, as long as he or she does not gain competitive advantage by doing so. - 32.3 Doping is forbidden.
+The ARDF WG or during a championship the Jury may require doping control procedures to be conducted. - 32.4 Strict secrecy shall be maintained regarding the courses and starting areas. - 32.5 Surveying or training in the area declared out-of-bounds by the organiser is not allowed.
+Attempts to gain any information related to the courses, beyond that provided by the organiser, are not permitted before and during the competition. - 32.6 Team officials, competitors, media representatives and spectators shall remain in the areas assigned to them. - 32.7 Members of the international Jury and transmitter operators shall neither disturb or detain any competitor nor supply any information whatsoever.
 They shall remain quiet, wear inconspicuous clothing and shall not help competitors approaching transmitters.
-This also applies to all other persons in the competition area. - 30.8 A competitor who breaks any rule, or who benefits from the breaking of any rule, shall be disqualified.
+This also applies to all other persons in the competition area. - 32.8 A competitor who breaks any rule, or who benefits from the breaking of any rule, shall be disqualified.